-What is the difference between the various types of vaccine?
+What is the difference between the various types of vaccines?

 1. Modified live vaccines.
 These vaccines contain live organisms that are weakened or genetically modified so that they will not produce disease but will multiply in the cat's body.
-Live vaccines induce a stronger, longer lasting immunity than inactivated vaccines.
-It is not advisable to use modified live vaccines in pregnant queens or cats whose immune system is not working properly (e.g., cats infected by feline immunodeficiency virus (FIV), or other diseases).
+Live vaccines induce a stronger, longer-lasting immunity than inactivated vaccines.
+It is not advisable to use modified live vaccines in pregnant queens or cats whose immune system is not working properly such as cats infected by feline immunodeficiency virus (FIV), or other diseases.

 2. Killed (inactivated) vaccines.
 These vaccines are prepared using actual organisms or genetically modified organisms that have been killed by various treatments.
-On their own, they do not give as high a level of protection as the live, replicating type of vaccine, so killed vaccines may have an adjuvant (an added ingredient) to make the immune response stronger.
+On their own, they do not give as high a level of protection as the live replicating type of vaccine, so killed vaccines may have an adjuvant (added ingredient) to make the immune response stronger.

 3. Subunit vaccines.
 These are more commonly called recombinant-DNA vaccines.
-These are vaccines in which the infectious organism has been broken apart and only certain parts are included in the vaccine.
+They are vaccines in which the infectious organism has been broken apart and only certain parts are included in the vaccine.

 When should my kitten be vaccinated?

-Generally, kittens are vaccinated for the first time at between six and eight weeks of age and booster doses are given at ten to twelve weeks and again at fourteen to sixteen weeks.
-A kitten will not be fully protected until seven to ten days completing their vaccination series.
-Under specific circumstances, your veterinarian may advise an alternative regime (see handout “Recommendations for New Kitten Owners” for further information on vaccines in kittens).
+Generally, kittens are vaccinated for the first time between six and eight weeks of age, and booster doses are given every three to four weeks until 16-20 weeks of age.
+A kitten will not be fully protected until seven to ten days after completing the vaccination series.
+Under certain circumstances, your veterinarian may advise an alternative regime (see handout “Recommendations for New Kitten Owners” for further information on vaccines in kittens).

 How often should booster vaccinations be given?

-The AAFP vaccination guidelines recommend that low-risk adult cats be vaccinated every three years for the core vaccines, and then as determined by your veterinarian for any non-core vaccines.
-Some vaccine manufacturers have developed approved three-year vaccines for many of the core vaccines.
+The AAFP vaccination guidelines recommend that low-risk adult cats be vaccinated every three years with the core vaccines, and then as determined by your veterinarian for any non-core vaccines.
+Some vaccine manufacturers have developed approved three-year doses for many of the core vaccines.
 Your veterinarian is the ultimate authority on how your cat should be vaccinated.